 - Any other service not mentioned

-Avoid the trouble of bargaining with cab drivers and indulge in a private journey from your doorstep to two of Amman’s Islamic religious sites: the King Abdullah Mosque and the Cave of the Seven Sleepers.
-Begin at the King Abdullah Mosque, also referred to as the blue mosque, capable of accommodating 3000 prayer-goers.
-Move on to the Cave of the Seven Sleepers, known as ‘Al- Rakim Cave’, where some speculate that seven young men slept for centuries to evade religious oppression.
-The journey includes a private casual vehicle with an English-speaking chauffeur.
+Avoid the stress of negotiating with taxi drivers and indulge in a private, door-to-door tour of two significant Muslim religious sites in Amman: the King Abdullah Mosque and the Cave of the Seven Sleepers.
+Begin your journey at the King Abdullah Mosque, often referred to as the blue mosque, which accommodates up to 3,000 worshippers.
+Continue to the Cave of the Seven Sleepers, also known as “Al-Rakim Cave,” where it is believed that seven young men slept for centuries to evade religious persecution.
+This tour includes a private leisure vehicle with an English-speaking driver.

 - Confirmation will be received at the time of booking.